-Custody and children’s cases are challenging legal matters that could leave long-term impacts on your and your child’s lives.
+Custody and children’s cases are challenging legal matters that could leave long-term impacts on the lives of you and your children.
 From emergency child custody orders to modification and enforcement actions, child legal cases can be complex and require the skilled hand of an experienced attorney.

-Our lawyers at Daphne Edwards Divorce & Family Law each have decades of litigation experience, and Daphne used to do appellate work for the 9th Circuit, high-level work just below the supreme court, during which she won numerous appeals.
-She is also an excellent writer, which comes in handy for emergency custody cases because these cases are not typically handled before a judge, but rather written out for a judge to review.
+Our lawyer at Daphne Edwards Divorce & Family Law, PC, has decades of litigation experience.
+Daphne Edwards used to do appellate work for the 9th Circuit, high-level work just below the Supreme Court, during which she won numerous appeals.
+She is also an excellent writer, which comes in handy for emergency custody cases because these cases are not typically handled before a judge but are rather written for a judge to review.

 - Trial and litigation